Fr4nk1inCs/blog/src/content/typst/resume.typ

   begin: "Mar 2025",
   end: "Aug 2025",
 )
-- An inference framework for dymamic top-$k$ routing MoE models, which automatically plans parallelism strategies to maximize throughput on prefill-dominated workloads.
+- An inference framework for dymamic top-k routing MoE models, which automatically plans parallelism strategies to maximize throughput on prefill-dominated workloads.
-- Paricipated in the implementation of the model profiler, adoption of dynamic top-$k$ routing, pipeline parallelism enhancements, and the design of the parallelism planner.
+- Paricipated in the implementation of the model profiler, adoption of dynamic top-k routing, pipeline parallelism enhancements, and the design of the parallelism planner.

 == Publications

 #[
-  #show "Shen Fu": strong
+  #show "Fu, S.": strong
-  #show "Shen Fu": underline
+  #show "Fu, S.": underline
   #bibliography(
     "reference.bib",
-    style: "association-for-computing-machinery",
+    style: "./apa-cv.csl",
     full: true,
     title: none,
   )